vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 | vmware-tobs | 1.0.0 | prometheus 2.25.0; alert-maanger 0.20.0 |
 | vmware-tobs | 1.1.0 | prometheus 2.26.0; alert-maanger 0.21.0 |

-The only place where it is acceptable for the package version to align with the version of the containing software is when the package is created and distributed by the organization managing said software.
+The only place where it is acceptable for the package version to align with the version of the containing software.
+This when the package is created and distributed by the organization managing said software.
 As that organization is creating the package in conjunction with actual releases of the software.

+Given that discussion, the decision on how to name and version a package ultimately comes down to the authors.
+Package authors are free to name it, and they are free to pick the starting version number.

 ### Version Format

-While discussing the make up of packages, it's difficult to not mention the version string.
+While discussing the makeup of packages, it's difficult to not mention the version string.
 The version string is important for tracking the package, underlying software, and tagging in OCI registries.
 TCE has been using the following format:

 `x.y.z-vmwarex`